Associate Professor of Religion

 Address: Department of Religion

 Adam Gaiser (Ph.D. ’05, University of Virginia, History of Religions) teaches courses in Islamic studies.
 His research focuses on the development of early Kharijites and Ibadiyya, especially on how these groups negotiated their identity among in the context of Arabian, Mesopotamian and North African cultural-religious settings.
-Dr. Gaiser also teaches courses on the Shi‘ite expression of Islam.
-His research is heading in the direction of inter and intra-religious convergence.
-Dr. Gaiser nurtures an additional interest in Islam in an American context.
+Dr. Gaiser also teaches courses on Shi‘ism, Islam in North America, Islamic Law, the Prophet Muhammad and the Qur’an.

 - Early Islamic Sectarianism: Kharijites, Ibadites and Shi‘ites